liufeng2317/ADFWI/docs/version-plans/bv1.2-device-backend-design.md

 ## Open Questions

-1. Should automatic backend selection prefer CUDA before NPU, or NPU before CUDA on the target machine?
-2. Should global default dtype be configured through `configure_backend`, or kept as per-object `dtype` for now?
+1. Should global default dtype be configured through `configure_backend`, or kept as per-object `dtype` for now?
-3. Which NPU runtime package is standard on the target system, and what exact availability API should be used?
+2. Which NPU runtime package is standard in the `adfwi` conda environment, and what exact availability API should be used?
-4. Should accelerator memory reporting be part of the backend object in phase 1, or added with benchmarks?
+3. Should accelerator memory reporting be part of the backend object in phase 1, or added with benchmarks?